 You don't necessarily need to live at the beach to enjoy decorating for Christmas with a beach theme.
 If you have a love for the coast then this might be this year's best choice for your holiday decorations.
 There are lots of great ideas for replacing traditional Christmas decorations with seaworthy ones.

 Beach-Themed Holiday Entrances

 A great way to approach your holiday decorating is to take it one room or area at a time.
 You can start with the front entrance of your home and work your way through the entire house.

 Front Door Seashell Wreath

 There are several seashell wreaths that you can purchase or, if you're creative, you may wish to make your own wreath.
 Purchase a pine wreath and add your favorite type of seashells.
 You may even wish to mix these with traditional red berry clusters or pine cones.
 There's no rule that says you're limited to only using seashells.
-You could use pieces of a fishing net, seahorses, finger sponges, or glass crabs and puffer fish.
+You could use pieces of a fishing net, seahorses, finger sponges, or glass fish figurines.